gioagu/3dcitydb_ade/README.md

 Documentation
 -------------
+Please refer to the README.md file contained in each subfolder.
+Information is given about the specification of each package / ADE as well about available information, documentation, installation procedures, etc.
-Documentation is included in the 3D City Database Extension for the Energy ADE and can be downloaded [here](https://github.com/gioagu/3dcitydb_ade/tree/master/02_energy_ade/manual).
+In general, the most updated and comprehensive documentation is included in the 3D City Database Extension for the Energy ADE and can be downloaded [here](https://github.com/gioagu/3dcitydb_ade/tree/master/02_energy_ade/manual).

 However, the user is encouraged to keep a copy of the 3DCityDB at hand.
 The 3DCityDB documentation can be accessed on-line [here](https://github.com/3dcitydb/3dcitydb/tree/master/Documentation).
 Finally, a very useful hands-on tutorial for beginners, where the most important steps to set up the 3DCtyDB and use the Importer/Exporter are described, can be retrieved [here](https://github.com/3dcitydb/tutorials).